roojs/app.Builder.js.depricated/README.txt

 * sourceview to uses spaces rather than tabs. (and autoindents..)
 * Help view - load docs..
 * highlight in gtk preview - works but is klunky..
+* Support for extra code in Roo HTML is done by "Set extra HTML in rendere"
 -----------------------------------------------------

 TODO (Gtk)